-A Make sure the FRONT HAND GUARD is not damaged and that there are no visible defects such as cracks.
+- A Make sure the FRONT HAND GUARD is not damaged and that there are no visible defects such as cracks. - B Move the front hand guard forwards and back to make sure it runs freely and that it is securely anchored to the clutch cover.

-3 Checking the inertia brake release
+3 Checking the automatic brake